jayam04/python-projects/README.md

-# Python-FirstEdition
+# Python Projects
-a bunch of python programs and stuff
+a bunch of fun python programs

 ## Super Important Notice
 EVERYTHING IN THIS REPOSITORY IS LICENSED UNDER THE [**GNU GENERAL PUBLIC LICENSE V3**](LICENSE)